drts01/notes/stackedit/presentations/2018-py-pkging.md

 ## Poetry
 "Python dependency management and packaging made easy."<small><small>[ref](https://poetry.eustace.io/)</small></small>

 _notes:
 * Similar to Flit
-* superiour dependency resolution to Pipenv
-* created its own locking file to use with pyproject.toml
+* created its own locking file
-* takes over
+* superior dependency resolution to Pipenv

 using flit or poetry will create a barrier to gain new collaborators